denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 A few things have changed, of course, you see varargs of a type **MethodAddress**.
 If you'll look at **Varargs::variadicLayout** you'll notice that there are only three types that can be processed further: _JAVA_LONG_, _JAVA_DOUBLE_, and **MemoryAddress**.
 The reason for such "limitation" is that the rest of the Java types like **String**, **Integer**, and so on, require a native memory allocation.
-Therefore, for _printf_, I have limited scope of types to **MemoryAddress** only as the code operates by **String** variables that require native memory segment allocation.
+Therefore, for _printf_, I have a limited scope of types to **MemoryAddress** only as the code operates by **String** variables that require native memory segment allocation.

 ### Memory segment and address allocations